polyfy/polylith/readme.md

 If the colors (f8eeb6, bfefc5, 77bcfc, e2aeff, cccccc, 24272b, ee9b9a) looks familiar to you, it's because they are
 more or less stolen from the [Borealis](https://github.com/Misophistful/borealis-cursive-theme) color schema!
-This color schema gives a really pleasant user experience when used from the IDE.
+This color schema gives a really pleasant user experience when used from the text editor / IDE.

 ## Commands